-With hundred of apps getting introduced to the app stores almost everyday, it is becoming harder to acquire new users as well as retain the existing ones.
+With hundreds of apps getting introduced to the app stores almost every day, it is becoming harder to acquire new users as well as retain the existing ones.
 According to research, about 80% of apps are deleted after their first use.
-And there is about a 60% chance that the user who haven’t used the app in the first seven days, never will.
+And there is about a 60% chance that the user who hasn’t used the app in the first seven days, never will.

 So how do you ensure your app isn’t uninstalled from a target user’s phone?

 By bridging the gap between the app developer and the user – what we popularly refer to as customer service or support.

 Here are 10 tips to make your app’s first impression an everlasting one, and reduce the uninstall rate by 20%:

 1. Listen to your users (ratings and reviews)

 Negative user reviews don’t just bring down the position of the app in the store, but also deter other users from downloading it.
 Listen to all the negative feedback and improve your app to address the problems stated.